david-tejada/rango/readme.md

 There are also a few talon helpers that will make easier to create commands that use references.
 These will be active when editing `.talon` files.

-- <kbd>click rango mark &lt;word&gt;</kbd>
+- <kbd>click rango mark &lt;text&gt;</kbd>
-- <kbd>focus rango mark &lt;word&gt;</kbd>
+- <kbd>focus rango mark &lt;text&gt;</kbd>
-- <kbd>hover rango mark &lt;word&gt;</kbd>
+- <kbd>hover rango mark &lt;text&gt;</kbd>

 ### Fuzzy Search Elements

 Similar to custom references you can also target elements by their text content using fuzzy search.
 This can also be used for scripting purposes with the advantage that there is no need to previously save a reference to the element.
+To create a fuzzy search target we use the formula <kbd>text &lt;text&gt;</kbd>.
+Fuzzy text targets only act on the elements visible in the viewport.

-#### Using Fuzzy Search Directly to Run Actions on Elements
+#### Fuzzy Search Commands

-- <kbd>follow &lt;text&gt;</kbd>: Click the element that better matches the provided text.
-It prioritizes elements within the viewport.
-Any element within the viewport will have priority over other elements outside of the viewport with better fuzziness score.
-- <kbd>button &lt;text&gt;</kbd>: Click the element that better matches the provided text.
-It doesn't take into account if the element is within or outside the viewport.
-It will simply click the element in the document with the best fuzziness score.
+All commands that accept element targets also accept fuzzy search targets.
+The following two commands are a convenient way to click on elements using fuzzy search.

+- <kbd>follow &lt;text&gt;</kbd>: This command is equivalent to <kbd>click text
-- <kbd>focus text &lt;text&gt;</kbd>: Focus the element that better matches the provided text.
-It prioritizes elements within the viewport.
+  &lt;text&gt;</kbd>.
+It will click the element on the viewport that better matches the provided text.
-- <kbd>hover text &lt;text&gt;</kbd>: Hover the element that better matches the provided text.
-It prioritizes elements within the viewport.
+- <kbd>button &lt;text&gt;</kbd>: Similar to the previous command but it will search in the entire document, not just the viewport.

 #### Scripting Using Fuzzy Search